hayo03/Dialogflow-CX-Start-Tutorial/README.md

       - Transition: choose Flow  and select “Weather forecast” flow
   - Click Save

-2. Create a Route that transitions from the start page of the Weather forecast flow to get current weather page.
+2. Create a Route that transitions from the start page of the Weather forecast flow to "Get current weather" page.
 This route should be called when the intent “weather.current” is matched”.
 To create this route: <br>
    - Select the Weather forecast” Flow in the Flows section.
    - Click the Start node in the graph.
    - Add the following intent route: